Youth Leadership Program

 Each of our 48 chapters may elect to send a student to represent their chapter during this prestigious program.
 To be selected, a student must have demonstrated high academic standards and good citizenship, and they must be nominated by an FBINA graduate in good standing.
 Chapter representatives interview the candidates and select their choice to attend the program.
 The candidates’ qualifications are reviewed by the Executive Office and the YLP Coordinator, who make the final selection.

 The program is made possible through the cooperation of the FBI, and both tuition and lodging are free.
-Each chapter pays for their candidate’s travel expenses, and most chapters send some spending money with the student.
+Each chapter, at their discretion, may pay for their candidate’s travel expenses.
 While the program is not offered exclusively for those choosing a career in law enforcement, interested candidates should possess a desire to gain knowledge in the American system of criminal justice, including police organization, leadership and the structure and operation of criminal courts.
 Participants will also be expected to share the knowledge gained with their peers following completion of the program.

 Here is timeline to make sure your applicants are submitted on time: